dotnet/docs/docs/core/whats-new/dotnet-8/runtime.md

 ### Data validation

 The <xref:System.ComponentModel.DataAnnotations?displayProperty=fullName> namespace includes new data validation attributes intended for validation scenarios in cloud-native services.
 While the pre-existing `DataAnnotations` validators are geared towards typical UI data-entry validation, such as fields on a form, the new attributes are designed to validate non-user-entry data, such as [configuration options](../../extensions/options.md#options-validation).
-In addition to the new attributes, new properties were added to the <xref:System.ComponentModel.DataAnnotations.RangeAttribute> and <xref:System.ComponentModel.DataAnnotations.RequiredAttribute> types.
+In addition to the new attributes, new properties were added to the <xref:System.ComponentModel.DataAnnotations.RangeAttribute> type.

 | New API | Description |
 |--|--|